Geordie404/built-burritos/README.md

   * runs on the newest version of Elixir -v 1.13.4
   * uses PostgreSQL for database
-  * uses GraphiQL for additional queries
+  * uses GraphQL for additional queries
-  * PosgreSQL requires username: "postgres" with password: "postgres" as seen config/dev.exs
+  * PostgreSQL requires username: "postgres" with password: "postgres" as seen in config/dev.exs
-  * terminal command for this if its not already setup: `$ createuser --superuser postgres`
+  * Mac terminal command for this: `$ createuser --superuser postgres`

-To start this Phoenix app:
+## Installation

   * Install dependencies with `mix deps.get`
   * Create and migrate database with `mix ecto.setup`